US economy on solid footing, coronavirus remains top threat: Reuters poll | ExBulletin

 Reuters poll chart on the outlook for economic growth, inflation and unemployment in the United States: https://fingfx.thomsonreuters.com/gfx/polling/yxmpjdeeapr/US%20April%20dschart.PNG

-Fed Chairman Jerome Powell on Tuesday acknowledged temporary inflation “somewhat higher” this year, but said the central bank had pledged to limit any overruns.
+Fed Chairman Jerome Powell on Tuesday acknowledged a slight rise in temporary inflation this year, but said the central bank was committed to limiting any overruns.

 Asked when the Fed was likely to start cutting its monthly asset purchase program, more than half, or 28 out of 52 economists, said in the first quarter of next year.
 Twelve have said so this year and 12 later.